kellymurray/tiy-html-css-crash-course/html-css.md

 ---
 class: middle
-## What is CSS?
+## Intro to CSS
+* What is CSS and how does it differ from HTML?

 	* Cascading Style Sheets.

 	* CSS defines how HTML elements are displayed.
 It can't be used without HTML.

 	* Primary purpose: separating content from design.

 	* CSS should always be written after your basic HTML.

 ---
 class: middle